GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step09/Tutorial.rst

 --------------------------------------------------------------

 The ``Parameters`` block defines a series of variables that can be used throughout the input file.
 These variables allow a given input file to be easily understood and/or modified for a specific environment, even by non-expert users.
 Parameters are specified in pairs of names and values.
 The names should only contain alphanumeric characters and underlines.
 The values can contain any type (strings, doubles, etc.).

 Parameters can be used throughout the input file (or an included input file) by placing them in-between dollar signs.
 Barring any circular-definition errors, parameters can be used within other parameters.
-For example, see the parameter ``mu_upscaled``
+For example, see the parameter ``mu_upscaled``.
-This value of this parameter is a symbolic expression, which is denoted by the surrounding back-ticks, and is dependent upon two other parameters.
+The value of this parameter is a symbolic expression, which is denoted by the surrounding back-ticks, and is dependent upon two other parameters.
 During pre-processing, geosx_xml_tools will subsititue in the parameter definitions, and evaluate the symbolic expression using a python-derived syntax.

 A number of the input parameters include optional unit definitions, which are denoted by the square brackets follwing a value.